sap-tutorials/Tutorials/tutorials/angular-bootstrap-template/angular-bootstrap-template.md

 ### You will learn
 Developers writing the HTML5 front-end to modern web applications have many choices of development technologies and frameworks.
 SAP offers SAPUI5 for front-end development, but it is not the only choice for developing rich SPA (Single Page Applications) on the web.

 In this tutorial series, we will explore another technology for SPA development - AngularJS (which we will just call Angular).
 Angular is a popular web framework, and is used by many companies.
-This series will build a simple web front end, and connect that to ODATA services.
+This series will build a simple web front end, and connect that to OData services.
 ### Time to Complete
 **10 Min**.